EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

-While Solr and Elastic are very well known, Xapian, despite the fact that it's available and packaged in all the major GNU/Linux distributions, doesn't seem to be so famous, at least not among the project managers.
+While Solr and Elastic are very well known, Xapian, despite the fact that it's available and packaged in all the major GNU/Linux distributions, doesn't seem to be so popular, at least not among the project managers.

 But Xapian is fast, advanced, can be configured to do faceted search